mangabe16/lexos/src/lexos/corpus/corpus_README.md

 # Lexos Corpus Module: Centralized Document Management and Analysis

+## Overview

+!!! important
+    This page is currently under construction.

 The `lexos.corpus` module serves as the core foundation for document management and statistical analysis in the Lexos ecosystem.
 It provides centralized storage, metadata management, and inter-module communication capabilities that enable seamless integration with analysis modules like clustering, topic modeling, classification, and content analysis.

 ---